Which is the difference between framework agreements and centralized contracts?

 Framework agreements establish the general conditions of those contracts based on such agreements; such contracts must be entered into with some of the successful tenderers of the relevant framework agreement.
 The specification of the relevant services or products shall be the responsibility of requesting bodies when processing a framework contract.
 Requesting bodies are also responsible for the management of expenses arising from those framework contracts they process.

 Centralized contracts include the services of several ministries and bodies and their specifications establish the particular characteristics and conditions under which such services shall be provided.
-The expenses arising from these contracts shall be allocated, as a general rule, to Section 31 of the MINHAP: credits managed by the Directorate-General for the Rationalization and Centralization of Procurement (DGRCC).
+The expenses arising from these contracts shall be allocated to Section 10 of the PGE, credits managed by the Directorate-General for the Rationalization and Centralization of Procurement (DGRCC).

 Which bodies are required to make use of the centralized procurement system?